Getting Started with MicroPython and the SparkFun Inventor's Kit for micro:bit

 Introducing the Single-Pole, Double-Throw (SPDT) Switch

 The Single-Pole, Double-Throw (SPDT) switch has a common pin in the middle and then two other pins that, depending on the location of the switch, are either connected to the common (center) pin or not.
-To read the switch in a similar way to a button, you connected the common pin to a digital General Purpose Input/Output (GPIO) pin on your micro:bit and the other pins to 3.3V and ground.
+Reading a switch is similar to a button.
+You need to connect the common pin to a digital General Purpose Input/Output (GPIO) pin on your micro:bit and the other pins to 3.3V and ground.
 It doesn’t matter which pin is which.
 When you move the switch, the common pin will either be HIGH (connected to 3.3V) or LOW (connected to ground).

 Ready to start hooking everything up?
 Check out the wiring diagram and hookup table below to see how everything is connected.